WoodWing/studio-component-set-tools/README.md

 ```bash
 npm version patch -m "Bump validator version to %s"
 ```

+This will create a commit and tag for the version as well.

 Next verify you are logged in as a user with access to the [Woodwing organization](https://www.npmjs.com/org/woodwing):